JastinXyz/whatscode.js/pages/functions/$parseDate.md

 # $parseDate

-Convert Millisecond Time To Date Or Time
+Convert Millisecond (from 1970) Time To Date Or Time

 ### Usage: